MewsSystems/gitbook-distributor-guide/distributor-widget/getting-started.md

 ### Requirements

-You need to use the code snippet as is and as described.
+Use the code snippet as is and as described.
 Doing otherwise will cause unexpected problems and is not supported.

+#### Code snippet
-* Do not place it anywhere else than in the `<head>`.
+* Do not place the snippet anywhere else than in the `<head>`.
-* Do not modify it in any way and do not attach the `async` attribute.
+* Do not modify the snippet in any way and do not attach the `async` attribute.
+* Do not use the snippet inside an iframe.

+#### Bundles and cache
 * Do not pack the contents of the script files that the code snippet references into your own JavaScript bundle.
-* If you have a Content Security Policy (CSP) setup on your website, you need to [enable the domains Distributor uses](./getting-started.md#content-security-policy).
+* Do not use Distributor script cached by your server, use the one from this guide.

 The script file size is kept as minimal as possible (approx 11 kB gzipped) to allow quick webpage initialization.
 Also, serving the script from our CDN servers ensures seamless releases of new features, bugfixes and improvements.

+#### Content Security policy
+* If you have a Content Security Policy (CSP) setup on your website, you need to [enable the domains Distributor uses](./getting-started.md#content-security-policy).

 ### Installation